Infra-red enhanced loops in quadratic gravity: Introduction

 To establish how IR divergences affect quadratic gravity at loop level, one needs to compute physical on-shell amplitudes, such as $g\to gg$ or $gg \to gg $, where $g$ is a gravitational particle.
 We here compute one loop corrections in the simpler spin-0 sector, where there is no physical ghost.
 This suffices to clarify the issue, because eq.\eq{RGE4dp} for $f_0$ differs from eq.\eq{RGG} even within the spin-0 sector.
 In section~\ref{sec:0} we show that parameterising the graviton as $g_{\mu\nu}(x)=\eta_{\mu\nu} (1 + h/4)$ in terms of its trace $h$ reproduces the UV running in eq.\eq{RGG} and the anomalous IR running in eq.\eq{RGE4dp}.
 However different parameterisations, such as $g_{\mu\nu}(x)=e^{2\sigma(x)}\eta_{\mu\nu} $ and $g_{\mu\nu}(x)=\Omega^2(x)\eta_{\mu\nu} $, yield different IR runnings and the same UV running.
 We also compute physical on-shell $2\to 2$ scatterings among spin 0 graviton components at one loop, and find that they are independent of the field parameterisation.
-These amplitudes exhibit {\bf process-dependent log-enhanced IR corrections}.
+These amplitudes exhibit process-dependent log-enhanced IR corrections, arising because the propagator has a stronger IR divergence than an ordinary propagator when the mass is taken to zero.
 This behaviour contrasts with that of ordinary quantum field theories, where high-energy scattering processes are well-approximated by their tree-level expressions inserting couplings renormalized at the relevant high-energy scale.
+However, in quadratic gravity, scatterings cannot reach an energy so high~\cite{1808.07883} that these large process-dependent logarithms invalidate perturbation theory.

 To further clarify the issue, in section~\ref{sec:22} we decompose the 4-derivative field into two 2-derivative fields.
 As well known the $R^2/6f_0^2$ term is equivalent to an extra scalar.
-Since $f_0$ is just the scalar quartic in a power-counting renormalizable theory, it cannot contribute to the one-loop $\beta$ function of $f_2$, consistently with in eq.\eq{RGG} and in contrast to eq.\eq{RGE4dp}.
+Since $f_0$ is just the scalar quartic in a power-counting renormalizable theory, it cannot contribute to the one-loop $\beta$ function of $f_2$, consistently with in eq.\eq{RGG} and in contrast with eq.\eq{RGE4dp}.
 This second-order formulation reproduces the same physical amplitudes in a more transparent way, and shows that in theories with ghosts, seemingly super-renormalizable terms can influence high-energy physics, leading to nonstandard log-enhanced corrections.

 In section~\ref{sec:concl} we conclude, summarising our understanding without discussing the difference with past works.